 This post may contain affiliate links.
 We may earn a small commission from a qualifying purchase without extra cost to you.
 Check our disclosure policy for more info.

 Lamb Keema Matar

 Lamb Keema Matar is a curry dish made with lamb minced meat and green peas.
 It is one of the traditional curries from Indian/ Pakistani regions.

 In Urdu/ Hindi, keema literally means minced meat, and matar means green peas.

-And this curry dish (curry is called Salan in Urdu) is one of my boys’ favourites.
+And this type of curry dish (curry is also called Salan in Urdu) is one of my boys’ favourites.
 Especially my elder son.
 So naturally, I cook this dish quite regularly.
 At least once in a few weeks.